 Misty: All right.
 So let’s jump in.
 If you’ve been listening to the podcast, this is the second of three women that I’m interviewing, because I want you to know that you can do this.
 I get that you might look at me and say, “yeah, Misty is starting from scratch, but she knows what she’s doing.”
 I want you to know that even if you feel like you don’t think that you can do this, you can move forward.
 So Kristen, tell us a little bit about what you do and why you do it.

-Misty: I love that, that phrase unplug from Satan's lies.
-And I know you have kind of gone through a few different variations of this and I love what you've settled on - that phrase unplug from Satan's lies.
-I mean, it says so much in those very few words, right?
-It gives that impression that we need to be more present, just that tiny little word, and that Satan's the one that's teaching us that we should stop.
+Misty: I love that phrase “unplug from Satan’s lies.”
+It says so much in those very few words.
+It gives the impression that we need to be more present and that Satan’s the one that’s teaching us that we should stop.

 So tell us a little bit beyond Ruby Girl.
 You have a podcast.
 So tell us about that and what your goals are there.

 Kristen: Yeah, the podcast is One Minute Scripture Study.
 That was just an awesome idea that came to my mind in the drive to pick up my kids one day.
 When I get awesome ideas, I know they’re not mine, because I’m not that smart.
 So I was like, “Oh, this is Heavenly Father talk to me.”

 I just got the impression that some of the other podcasts that are out there are so powerful and teaching the scriptures.
 But as I was listening to one of them, I got the impression that this concept would be so helpful for teenagers.
 But very few of them are going to make the time (or have the time) to listen to a 30 or 40-minute podcast.
 And then the thought just came to my mind ‘what if they listened for one minute?’